JarLowrey/BraveInterview/README.md

 Finally, run the rails server with `rails s` and Webpack server with `./bin/webpack-dev-server` simultaneously in two seperate terminals.

 ### Quick Explanation

-This app fetches, caches, and displays data from the [SWAPI API](https://swapi.co/) using Rails 5.2.1 and Webpacker 3.5.5.

 #### Server